chizzletaz/MilestoneProject4/README.md

 - A form that allows users to add a review for a product/trip by filling in the add review form on the individual product page.
 - A form the allows users to edit their review for a product/trip by filling in the edit review form on the edit review page.
 - A form that allows the admin to add a new product/trip, by filling in the form on the product management page.
-- A form that allows the admin to edit a category, by editing the prefilled form on the edit product page.
+- A form that allows the admin to edit a product/trip, by editing the prefilled form on the product management page.

 **CRUD (Create, Read, Update, Delete) functionality**
 *Create:*